OpenDataology/website/content/en/docs/distributions/gke/authentication.md

 **Provisioning custom Google service accounts in namespaces**:
 When creating a profile, you can specify a custom Google Cloud service account for the namespace to control which Google Cloud resources are accessible.

-Prerequisite: you must have permission to edit your Google Cloud project's IAM policy and to create a profile custom resource (CR) in your Kubeflow cluster.
+Prerequisite: you must have permission to edit your Google Cloud project's IAM policy and to create a profile custom resource (CR) in your OpenDataology cluster.

 1. if you don't already have a Google Cloud service account you want to use, create a new one.
 For example: `user1-gcp@<project-id>.iam.gserviceaccount.com`:
 ```